 Vaxart says potential COVID-19 vaccine picked for 'Operation Warp Speed'

-June 26 (Reuters) - Vaxart Inc VXRT.O said on Friday it would test its potential COVID-19 vaccine on animals under the U.S. program titled "Operation Warp Speed", which is meant to speed up the development of COVID-19 therapeutics and vaccines.
+June 26 (Reuters) - Vaxart Inc VXRT.O said on Friday it would test its experimental oral COVID-19 vaccine on monkeys infected with the new coronavirus in a study funded by the Trump administration's vaccine-acceleration program called "Operation Warp Speed".

-Shares of the U.S. drug developer jumped 63% before the opening bell.
+Shares of the U.S. vaccine developer doubled to $12.53 in early trading, extending a dizzying run in its stock price this year as investors bet on drug developers pushing ahead with vaccines or treatments to stop the COVID-19 pandemic.

+More than 100 vaccines are being tested worldwide against the virus, with only a handful in human testing phase, including candidates from AstraZeneca Plc AZN.L and Moderna Inc MRNA.O.
+Experts have suggested that clinical trials to guarantee a vaccine is safe and effective could take a minimum of 12 to 18 months.

 ((Manas.Mishra@thomsonreuters.com; www.twitter.com/Manasmishra24; within U.S. +1 646 223 8780, outside U.S. +91 806749 2709;))